saltstack/salt/doc/topics/netapi/writing.rst

 Configuration
 =============

-All :py:mod:`~saltapi.netapi` configuration is done in the :ref:`Salt master config <configuration-salt-master>` and takes a form similar to the following:
+All :py:mod:`~salt.netapi` configuration is done in the :ref:`Salt master config <configuration-salt-master>` and takes a form similar to the following:

 .. code-block:: yaml